Lesson 9: Biodiesel Production

 We’ve focused on the processes used to make ethanol from fermentation and to create other products using thermochemical methods.
 Now we will look at making biodiesel from fats using transesterification as well as other methods being investigated.
 Converting vegetable oils into biodiesel is fairly straight-forward and easy to do, but it is still not very economic.
 We will begin with a brief chemistry tutorial on the chemistry of vegetable oils and animal fats before going into transesterification.
 We will then discuss other methods of biodiesel production.
-Keep in mind the material you learned about the chemistry necessary for diesel materials from Lesson 2 and the brief review from the beginning of Lesson 8.

 By the end of this lesson, you should be able to: